WalletConnect/walletconnect-docs/docs/mobile-linking.md

 ### For iOS

 iOS has some more caveats to the integration but we ensure to make it as straightforward as possible.
-Since its operating system is not designed to handle multiple applications subscribing to the same deep linking schema, we've designed the QRCode Modal to list supporting wallets on our [open-source registry](https://github.com/WalletConnect/walletconnect-registry/) and target specific deep links or universal links for each wallet.
+Since its operating system is not designed to handle multiple applications subscribing to the same deep linking schema, we've designed the QRCode Modal to list supporting wallets on our [registry](https://walletconnect.com/registry) and target specific deep links or universal links for each wallet.

-To add your own wallet to the registry, you must submit an Issue on our registry on [Github](https://github.com/walletconnect/walletconnect-registry).
+To add your own wallet to the registry, login to your [WalletConnect Cloud](https://walletconnect.com) account.

 We recommend that universal links are used instead of deep links for iOS since they provide smoother UX with less prompts.
 When a dapp triggers a mobile connection on iOS, you should expect the following links